nus-cs2103-AY1718S2/addressbook-level4/collated/functional/hzxcaryn.md

     }

     /**
-     * Replaces timetableView with a new timetable with updated shift and outlet information */ private void updateTimetableView() {
+     * Replaces timetableView with a new timetable with updated shift and outlet information.
+     */
+    private void updateTimetableView() {
         setCurrentDisplayedDate();